Rules for Nations Qualifying Tournaments and the Nations Texas Zone (State) Tournament

 XVI.
 Suspended Games

-A. If a game is called due to weather or other hazardous conditions, it will be ruled an official game provided 3 ½ innings have been completed if the home team is ahead or four innings if the home team is behind for seven inning games.
+A. If a game is called due to weather or other hazardous conditions, it will be ruled an official game provided 3 ½ innings or 50 minutes have been completed if the home team is ahead or four innings if the home team is behind for seven inning games.
 It will be ruled an official game provided 2 ½ innings have been completed if the home team is ahead or three innings if the home team is behind for six inning games.
 B. All games stopped by an umpire for weather or other reasons before the game is declared official shall be a suspended game.

 XVII.
 Tournament Refunds